Summer Start Program Housing

 SessionTermCheck-inCheck-out

-All Summer Start residents who do not sign up for Summer Start Community Housing will be required to move out at the end of the Summer session.
-Summer Start Community residents will be able to remain in their space through the Academic Year.
+All Summer Start Living Learning Community residents who do not sign up for Summer Start Living Learning Community Housing will be required to move out at the end of the Summer session.
+Summer Start Living Learning Community residents will be able to remain in their space through the Academic Year.

 New Student & Bridge Contract Open December 1 (at 8:30 AM ET) – May 15 (at 12:00 PM Noon ET)